wilbcn/BlueTeam/Splunk-Projects/Splunk-botsv3-Investigation-1.md

 ![image](https://github.com/user-attachments/assets/343fbf35-6c79-4013-b6cf-830f36b7a141)

-- Furthermore, and second Eventtype field provides us with more ways we can filter with our SPL queries.
+- Additionally the second Eventtype field provides us with more ways we can filter with our SPL queries.

 ![image](https://github.com/user-attachments/assets/e911c1a5-d0ff-4a69-bffb-8829f474b313)